mapbox/mapbox-gl-draw/API.md

 ## Events

-Draw fires off a number of events on draw and edit actions.
+Draw fires off a number of events on draw and select actions.
 All of these events are name spaced `draw` inside of the mapboxgl event emitter.

 #### draw.set

-This is fired every time a feature is commited via escape or the double click.
-The payload is an object with the `mapbox-gl-draw` feature id and the geojson representation of the feature.
+This is fired every time a feature is committed via escape or the double click.
+The payload is an object with the `mapbox-gl-draw` feature id and the GeoJSON representation of the feature.

 #### draw.delete

 This is fired every time a feature is deleted inside of `mapbox-gl-draw`.
-The payload is an object with the `mapbox-gl-draw` feature id of the feature that was deleted and the geojson representation of the feature just before it was deleted.
+The payload is an object with the `mapbox-gl-draw` feature id of the feature that was deleted and the GeoJSON representation of the feature just before it was deleted.

-#### draw.edit.start
+#### draw.select.start

-Fired every time a feature is selected for edit.
-The payload is an object with the `mapbox-gl-draw` feature id and the geojson representation of the feature.
+Fired every time a feature is selected.
+The payload is an object with the `mapbox-gl-draw` feature id and the GeoJSON representation of the feature.

-#### draw.edit.end
+#### draw.select.end

-Fired every time a feature is unselected for edit.
+Fired every time a feature is deselected.
 The payload is an object with the `mapbox-gl-draw` feature id.

 ## Private functions

-Draw uses underscore prefixed varibles to indicate that the following function is private.
+Draw uses underscore prefixed variables to indicate that the following function is private.
 These functions are apt to change or be removed.
-If there is functionality in these functions that should be part of the public api, please open PR explaining the usecase.
+If there is functionality in these functions that should be part of the public api, please open PR explaining the use case.